 Amount Per Serving: Calories: 120Total Fat: 7gCarbohydrates: 12,5gFiber: 2gSugar: 6,5gProtein: 3,9g

 Will you give this super simple recipe a try?
-Don’t underestimate it due to the simplicity of it, it is seriously delicious. 🙂
+Don’t underestimate it due to its simplicity, it is seriously delicious. 🙂